IBM/fhe-toolkit-macos/GettingStarted.md

 This document will walk you through setting up Xcode to use this Github repository and running a complete mobile application example step by step.

+A working Internet connection is required to build the toolkit as some dependencies are fetched from external sources at build time.